18-year-old charged with assault after large fight Athens Drive High School

 Jermaine Lovon Canteen is charged with second-degree trespass and simple assault.

-According to the arrest warrant, Canteen, along with Khadeem Fleming and Craig Campbell, is accused of engaging in a fight involving a group of at least 25 people, resulting in the concussion of someone else.
+According to the arrest warrant, Canteen -- along with 21year-old Khadeem Fleming and 19-year-old Craig Campbell -- is accused of engaging in a fight involving a group of at least 25 people, resulting in the concussion of someone else.

-Officials said Campbell was charged with trespassing, simple affray and inciting a riot, and Fleming was charged with simple assault.
+Officials said Campbell was charged with trespassing, simple affray and inciting a riot.
+Fleming was charged with simple assault.

 Video of the fight sent to ABC11 showed dozens of students involved.